dotm/dotm.github.io/_posts/2017-07-03-resolve-conflicting-heuristics.markdown

----
+﻿---
 layout: post
-title: "Resolve conflicting heuristics"
+title: "Resolve conflicting heuristics [Mental Technique]"
 ---

 Far-left policy or far-right policy?
 Wait until the perfect moment or take action right now?
 Plan everything out or just go with the flow?
 In this world, heuristics often conflict each other.